ropensci/roweb3/content/blog/2024-02-13-intro-champions-2024/index.md

 {{< figure src = "/img/team/francesca-palmeira.jpg" width = "300" alt = "Profile photo of Francesca Belem Lopes Palmeira." caption = "<strong>Francesca Belem Lopes Palmeira - RLadies Ribeirão Preto</strong>">}}

 My name is Francesca Belem Lopes Palmeira.
-I am a Brazilian Biologist, Doctor in Sciences - major in Forest Resources, interested in conservation conflicts, ecological modeling and data visualization.
+I am a Brazilian Biologist, Doctor in Sciences - major in Forest Resources, and am interested in conservation conflicts, ecological modeling and data visualization.
 I plan to develop a package called 'Potential for Conflict Index - PCI', which is a descriptive statistical method used to enhance the understanding of outcomes in human dimensions research.
 The package will equip users with the tools required for calculating, comparing, and graphing the potential for conflict.
 The concepts of consensus and disagreement/conflict hold relevance across various fields, including economics, political science, psychology, sociology, and natural resources.
 It is worth noting that although PCI can currently be computed using software such as Excel, SPSS, and SAS, there is no dedicated R package available for conducting this specific analysis.
 I wish to participate in the Program with the goal of enhancing my technical skills in software development and acquiring best practices for package development.
 I am eager to collaborate on projects with fellow community members, recognizing that this will not only contribute to my growth as a practitioner but also strengthen the community as a whole.

 ## Binod Jung Bogati

 {{< figure src = "/img/team/binod-bogati.jpeg" width = "300" alt = "Profile photo of Binod Jung Bogati." caption = "<strong>Binod Jung Bogati - R User Group Nepal, Numeric Mind</strong>">}}

-I'm a Data Science - Associate Manager at Numeric Mind, with experience in Clinical trial Programming over 3 years.
-I'm from Nepal and has an undergraduate degree in Computer Science and IT.
-I'mpassionate about solving real-world problems using data science and I'm proficient in Python, R, and SAS programming languages.
+I'm a Data Science - Associate Manager at Numeric Mind, with over 3 years experience in Clinical Trial Programming.
+I'm from Nepal and have an undergraduate degree in Computer Science and IT.
+I'm passionate about solving real-world problems using data science and I'm proficient in Python, R, and SAS programming languages.

 I'm working on the nepalcensus package for R, which provides a comprehensive and up-to-date tool for accessing and exploring demographic, socio-economic, and geographic data collected during the most recent census conducted in Nepal.
 This package is designed to assist researchers, policymakers, and data analysts in understanding and utilizing census data effectively for various applications and insights.
 During this tenure, I will be working on improving the nepalcensus package with the help of rOpenSci mentors.